How rental income is taxed

 Unless you receive a tax return, 5 October is also the deadline for notifying your tax office if you have sold a property and made a taxable capital gain.
 The deadline for making a paper tax return is 31 October.
 For an online return the deadline is 31 January.

 Main tax return

-If you are running a trade such as hotel, guesthouse or a B&B, you’re treated as being self-employed and need to fill in the Self-employment pages.
+If you're running a trade, such as hotel, guesthouse or a B&B, you’re treated as being self-employed and need to fill in the self-employment pages.